HeidelbergCement sees higher sales, core profit in 2021

 FRANKFURT, March 18 (Reuters) - HeidelbergCement HEIG.DE, the world's second-largest cement maker, expects sales and core profit to slightly rise this year on the back of infrastructure programmes launched around the world, it said on Thursday.

-"The good start to the year confirms our optimistic outlook for 2021," Chief Executive Dominik von Achten said.
+"The good start to the year confirms our optimistic outlook for 2021," Chief Executive Dominik von Achten said, echoing comments by larger rival LafargeHolcim LHN.S which said last month that COVID-19 stimulus packages would boost construction.

 ($1 = 0.8358 euros)